rclone/rclone/docs/content/docs.md

 compares sizes and MD5SUMs and prints a report of files which don't match.
 It doesn't alter the source or destination.

+`--size-only` may be used to only compare the sizes, not the MD5SUMs.

 ### rclone dedupe remote:path ###

 By default `dedup` interactively finds duplicate files and offers to